Health benefits of kale

 Health benefits of kale are so good that it is listed in the top-ten nutritional foods.

 You do not eat kale let's face it because it is delicious like a bar of chocolate or a cheeseburger; you train your mind to enjoy it because you do not want to get breast and prostate tumours.
 And you do not like spending what seems like hours groaning on the toilet.
-You simply want to be stronger; period.
+You simply desire to be stronger; period.

 Oh and also because you do not like pain.

 But the the prime reason for eating kale regularly is for your eyes; whether you like it or not.
-Macular degeneration and cataracts are no fun; this is not small beer.
+Macular degeneration and cataracts are not fun; this is not small beer.
 It is a profoundly important food if you want to enjoy a life without medication.

-This page was last updated on 9th March, 2024.
+This page was last updated on 9th November, 2024.

 We enjoy it daily from the garden.
 We are that serious about not going blind; or even having doctors poking sharp instruments into our eyes.
 Those three little baby leaves on the left at 11 o'clock are the kale; there are many different varieties.